-21.0.1 Members of the Board attending committee meeting who are not voting members may use their voice in such a way that it doesn't hinder the actions or work of the committee.
+21.0.1 Members of the Board may attend meetings of committees of which they are not members and, unless otherwise limited by law, collective agreement or Board motion, shall have voice but no vote. attending committee meeting who are not voting members may use their voice in such a way that it doesn't hinder the actions or work of the committee.